Everyday GP care

 Book a time that suits you.
 Our triage will ask about symptoms and any red flags.

-The GP reviews your triage, asks clarifying questions, and decides on medication review questions, tests, or referrals where clinically appropriate.
+The GP reviews your triage, asks clarifying questions, and decides whether a prescription, test, referral, certificate, or another next step is clinically appropriate.

 You’ll leave with a plan and clear next steps.
 If red flags appear, we’ll direct you to ED or in-person care.